 · Reward yourself when you reach certain milestones toward your goal.

 If your goal is to lose 50 pounds, reward your progress, and treat yourself when you reach 10 pounds.

 This will keep you motivated and help keep your momentum going.

 · Put yourself in situations that will be conducive to reaching your goals.

-Terri Savelle Foy is a gifted speaker and author with a passion to instill value and ignite vision in people all over the world.
-She is the president and founder of Terri Savelle Foy Ministries and also serves as the executive vice president of Jerry Savelle Ministries International.
+Terri Savelle Foy is a gifted speaker and author with a passion for instilling value and igniting vision in people worldwide.
+She is the president and founder of Terri Savelle Foy Ministries and serves as the executive vice president of Jerry Savelle Ministries International.
 She is the co-host for the Jerry Savelle Ministries TV broadcast that reaches a worldwide audience.

 Terri and her husband Rodney Foy have been married since 1991 and are the parents of a beautiful redheaded daughter, Kassidi Cherie.
 They live near Fort Worth, Texas.
 For more information about Terri, go to www.terri.com.